 The Monroe Montessori School is the largest and most well known private Montessori school in the Skykomish Valley.
 We have worked with over 5000+ students since establishing the school in 1978.

 How many children are in a class?

-Typical class size is 18 students with a full time assistant.
+Maximum class size is 20 students with a full time assistant.
 A class with 10 students would have 1 teacher.
-The Toddler class has 1 teacher for every 7 students.
+The West Campus Toddler class is capped at 10 children and has 1 teacher for every 6 students.
+Our transitional preschool classroom is capped at 15, with 1 teacher for every 7 students.

 Can I volunteer in my child's class?

 Yes.
 Each family is asked to help in their child's classroom during the year.
 There is a 15 hr. volunteer requirement.
 Many parents comment that working in our classrooms gives them a new and deeper understanding of the development of a child as a whole person.
 They find the teacher's insight and reflections into each child's individual needs to be far greater than they first realized.

 Is Montessori for only a certain type of child?